rongrimes/weewx-tempest-pi/README.md

 * <a href="https://weewx.com/docs.html" target="_blank">WeeWX documentation</a>
 * <a href="https://github.com/captain-coredump/weatherflow-udp" target="_blank">//github.com/captain-coredump/weatherflow-udp</a>

-There is not a straightforward cookbook approach to setting up WeeWX with a WeatherFlow Tempest; hence this document.
+There is no straightforward cookbook approach to setting up WeeWX with a WeatherFlow Tempest; hence this document.
 I hope it helps someone.

 This document assumes basic knowledge of Linux and a Raspberry Pi if you're using one.
 If this does not describe you and you want a more detailed approach let me know.
 I (may, will) add more details in relevant places.